 Plastic-related problems are related to other environmental issues as well.
-For example, excessive plastic use increases lifecycle CO2 emissions, contributing to global warming, and improper disposal can result in marine plastics, negatively impacting biodiversity.
+For example, excessive plastic use increases life cycle $CO_2$ emissions, contributing to global warming, and improper disposal can result in marine plastics, negatively impacting biodiversity.
 Because Lion manufactures and sells plastic products, it has a significant responsibility regarding plastic-related problems.

 The Group has published the Lion Group Plastics Environmental Declaration, which lays out its policy for addressing plastic-related problems.
-Going forward, based on this policy, we will set targets aimed at realizing a resource-circulating society both in Japan and abroad and continuously work to solve related issues.
+Based on this policy, we have set targets aimed at realizing a resource-circulating society both in Japan and abroad and are continually working to resolve these issues.

 Water is a resource of utmost importance and vital for all living creatures.
 Concerns are rising about elevated dangers of drought and water treatment in Japan are as consequences of global warming.
-To address the shortage of water resources, we are working to reduce water usage throughout our product lifecycles.
+To address the shortage of water resources, we are working to reduce water usage throughout our product life cycles.
 As a corporation that provides products that are helpful in daily lives, we believe it is our responsibility to reduce water usage not only in business activities, but by offering water-saving products.
-Since 2010, we have been selling TOP NANOX (now TOP SUPER NANOX), a highly concentrated liquid laundry detergent that washes away easily for one-rinse, residue-free washing.
-In addition, as of 2020, our entire lineup of liquid laundry detergents can be used in single-rise washing.
+Since 2010, we have been selling TOP NANOX (now NANOX one, NANOX for Washing Machines with Automatic Detergent Dispensers), a highly concentrated liquid laundry detergent that washes away easily for one-rinse, residue-free washing.
+In addition, as of 2020, our entire lineup of liquid laundry detergents can be used in single-rinse washing.
 Moreover, we introduced Acron Smart Care in February 2023, a liquid detergent that eliminates the rinse stage.
 We will continue to strive to reduce water usage.

-White Paper on Water Cycle FY2022 published by the Headquarters for Water Cycle Policy (Japanese)
+\ White Paper on Water Cycle FY2022 published by the Headquarters for Water Cycle Policy [Japanese]